jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 What things you need to install the software and how to install them:

-	Java, Selenium Webdriver, Firefox, geckodriver, Chrome, ChromeDriver can be downloaded from their free repositories respcetively.
+	Java, Selenium Webdriver, Jsoup, Firefox, geckodriver, Chrome, ChromeDriver can be downloaded from their free repositories respcetively.

 Steps for setting up the testing environment: